Black cats have been known throughout history for being bad luck.

 Interestingly, these felines are also known for being harbingers of good fortune as well, depending upon who you ask, or where in the world you live.

-There are many myths about cats.
-For example, you may have heard the myth that white cats make bad mothers.
+There are many myths about cats, such as the myth that cats steal babies' breath, or white cats make bad mothers.
 But by far, more myths, legends, and sayings revolve around cats with black coats than any other.

 Myths, Fact, and Superstition Surrounding Black Cats

 It is believed by many in different parts of the world that every black cat has at least one white hair.
 If you can manage to locate and pull out that one white hair without getting scratched, a happy marriage is in store for you.

 In the theater, black cats are considered good luck.
 In fact, over the years so many stories of great performances being delivered after seeing one have prompted some actors to actually bring one of their own to the show.

 In Japan and Britain, a black cat crossing your path is a harbinger of good luck, not bad.

 Winston Churchill was a famous cat lover.
 He became the Prime Minister of Great Britain in 1940, when his black cat Nelson was given a chair in the Cabinet, right next to Churchill.